pic

 Package "BenchmarkTools"

-A more accurate alternative for measuring execution time is provided by the BenchmarkTools package.
-By performing repeated computations of the operation, this reports more reliable timing results.
+A more reliable alternative for measuring execution time is provided by BenchmarkTools, which addresses the shortcomings of @time in several ways.

 using BenchmarkTools